FedorSmirnov89/UdacityCppCapRos/README.md

     ```
 4. After this, the 'turtle_follower' package should be visible to ROS and you can proceed to running the program (next section).

-Basically the installation of ROS.
-Will write this as I go along getting the stuff to work on the virtual machine.
-But actually it should not be much more than the basic ROS installation.

 ****

 ## Running the Program: